PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 * Db: PostgreSql or mysql
 * File storage: S3

-Test it via postman.
+##### Test it via postman.

 Deploy stage:

-* You need to deploy your application on EC2 manually and test it via public ip or ALB or elastic ip.
+* Application should be deployed by hands and the last version should be based on Cloudformation.